byuitechops/edit-files-extension/designDocuments/overview.md

 This extension will not need to rely on anything aside from jquery and native Chrome APIs.

 ## Data Structure
 The only information that the extension needs to store is the location the background script is attempting to navigate the user to.
+This will be stored solely in the background script, and will be dumped when the user has been successfully navigated to the correct edit page.

 ## User Interface
 No user interface is needed for this project.
 This extension will not have a popup.